louieyan/r4ds-exercise-solutions/EDA.md

 <div class="answer">

-With a box plot, partitioning into an 10 bins with the same number of observations:
+Plotted with a box plot with 10 bins with an equal number of observations, and the width determined by the number of observations.

 ```r
 ggplot(diamonds, aes(x = cut_number(price, 10), y = carat)) +